stelgenhof/AiLight/README.md

 - ESPAsyncTCP library
 - ESPAsyncWebServer library

+## Bugs and Feedback
+For bugs, questions and discussions, please use the [Github Issues](https://github.com/stelgenhof/AiLight/issues).

 ## Contributing

-Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on Github :)
+Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on Github :) Create [Github Issues](https://github.com/stelgenhof/AiLight/issues) for bugs and new features and comment on the ones you are interested in.

 ## Credits and License